GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 The method must be publicly accessible on GitHub.

 **What happens when I submit my method?**
 When the method is submitted, it is held for review.
-During this period the reviewer(s) can add issues to the Repo if modifications are needed.
+During this period the reviewer(s) can add issues to the Git Repository if modifications are needed.
 Once there is no issue to resolve, the method is published on the portal.

 **What does it mean that a method is published?**
 When a method is published, it appears in the Methods Hub gallery and (from next day) is searchable through GESIS Search.